Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 **The redesigned graph**

-State the number of observations:
+State the number of observations: 100

 Identify the variables:

--   quantitative var 1
--   quantitative var 2
+Variable name: Donation Amount - type: Quantitative, discrete

+variable name: Party

--   etc
+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 3

+variable name: Vote

+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 2
--   etc

 State the graph type:

 Explain why the graph type is suited to the data structure:

--   point 1
--   point 2
--   etc
+-   I want to compare one quantitative variable across multiple categories, which is what a dot plot is made for.
+-   100 observations is small enought that a box and whisker plot might obscure more than it would clarify.

 Explain each design choice and cite its supporting reference

--   choice, reference
--   choice, reference
--   etc
+-   I jittered the data and made them translucent so that they can all be seen.
+(Robbins, [2013](#ref-Robbins:2013a))
+-   I directly labeled the points so the viewer doesn't need to memorize a legend (Wainer, [2014](#ref-Wainer:2014))
+-   I colored the data by convention, to match what a viewer would expect.
+-   I included all the data from the vote, to provide context (Wainer, [2000](#ref-Wainer:2000:Ch.1))

 Comments from peers